robgrame/ExtensionAttributes.Automation/Readme.md

       1. Copy the value of the client secret and store it securely, as you will need it later.

     ##### Upload a Certificate :heavy_check_mark:
+    Use this method if you want to use a certificate for authentication.
+This is the recommended approach for production environments, as it provides better security and management of credentials.

     ##### Create a self-signed certificate :heavy_check_mark:
     1. Open PowerShell as an administrator.